e-n-f/if-then-else/textonly.md

 The first computer to be able to perform different instructions depending on the result of a previous calculation seems to have been the Eniac.
 In 1946, Haskell Curry and Willa Wyatt wrote this report describing a program to invert a function.
-They called used the name "discrimination" for the facility of making a decision based on which of two numbers was larger.
+They used the name "discrimination" for the facility of making a decision based on which of two numbers was larger.

 * https://apps.dtic.mil/dtic/tr/fulltext/u2/640621.pdf